divineBayuo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is for project about shell permissions
+This project is about shell redirections